-2.2.3 Measurement errors
+2.2.3.
+Measurement error

 During the statistical analysis of administrative data source, data verification according to algorithms for particular types of errors is conducted.
-For verification purposes, a matrix with 48 conditions for checking and controlling data is set.
-Out of the total number of conditions, 36 are related to the errors that cannot be tolerated and 12 are warnings that are checked and tolerated.
+For verification purposes, a matrix with 50 conditions for checking and controlling data is set.
+Out of the total number of conditions, 38 are related to the errors that cannot be tolerated and 12 are warnings that are checked and tolerated.

-2.2.4 Non-response errors
+2.2.4.
+Non-response error

 After the introduction of the Croatian Integrated Maritime Information System (CIMIS) for recording the arrivals and departures of ships in the national maritime line service, since September 2014, shippers have no longer estimated the weight of the cargo in road freight vehicles and accompanying trailers in inward traffic.
 Therefore, this information is no longer available.

-2.2.5 Unit non-response rate
+2.2.5.
+Unit non-response rate

 The indicator for this survey is not computed.

-2.2.6 Item non-response rate
+2.2.6.
+Item non-response rate

-The indicator for this survey is not computed.
+Indicator was not computed for this survey.

-2.2.7 Processing errors
+2.2.7.
+Processing error

 Entry errors are eliminated in the automatic data processing procedures.
 In the case of the missing, inconsistent or inaccurate input data, imputation of data is carried out using the historical deterministic method (based on historical data).
 The imputation is carried out on the variables that affect the calculation of the total aggregate and improve the quality of the final result.
 The imputation procedure helps eliminate potential bias that could arise as a result of erroneous or missing data, and correct distribution of data in order to present the most realistic and representative picture possible of the traffic of ships, passengers and goods in seaports of the Republic of Croatia to users.
 The Croatian Bureau of Statistics carries out the analysis of the consistency over time in order to identify discrepancies in the rise or fall of the traffic, and the verification of mirror statistics.
 Consistency and mirror statistics analysis is conducted on a monthly, quarterly and annual basis.

-2.2.8 Imputation rate
+2.2.8.
+Imputation rate

-Unweighted imputation rate for certain variables:
+Unweighted imputation rate:

-70

-Variable Coverage Value of coverage Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Average

-All Croatia 4.3 2.9 3.7 3.5 4.2 3.9 3.5 3.8 4.1 4.4 3.7 3.9 3.83

-6

-2.2.9 Editing rate

-Non-weighted editing rate for certain variables:
+%

-Variable Domain Domain value Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Average
+Variable Domain Domain value Comment Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Average

-All Croatia 0.2 0.3 0.4 0.3 0.3 0.4 0.5 0.4 0.3 0.3 0.3 0.2 0.33

-2.2.10 Hit rate

-The indicator for this survey is not computed.
+All Croatia 3,3 3,0 3,3 2,9 3,3 3,8 3,6 3,7 4,1 5,4 4,7 5,2 3,86

-2.2.11 Model assumption error
+2.2.9.
+Model assumption error

-The indicator for this survey is not applicable.
+Indicator for this survey is not applicable.

-2.3.
+2.2.
 Data revision

-2.3.1 Data revision - policy
+2.3.1.
+Data revision - policy

+Provisional data are not published in the survey; therefore, there are no planned data revisions

+2.3.2.
+Data revision - practice

 Provisional data are not published in the survey; therefore, there are no planned data revisions.

-2.3.2 Data revision - practice

-Provisional data are not published in the survey; therefore, there are no planned data revisions.
 Unplanned revisions that are caused by events that could not be predicted and could not be influenced in advance (subsequent changes in data sources or subsequently identified errors in previously submitted data) are disseminated as soon as possible.

-2.3.3 Data revision - average size
+2.3.3.
+Data revision - average size

-The indicator for this survey is not applicable.
+Indicator for this survey is not applicable.

-2.4.
+2.3.
 Seasonal adjustment

-The indicator for this survey is not applicable.
+Indicator for this survey is not applicable.

-3. Timeliness and punctuality
+3. Timeliness and Punctuality

 3.1.
 Timeliness

+Deadlines for the publication of first monthly results of traffic in seaports is 45 days after the end of the month.

-3.1.1 Time lag - first results
+3.1.1.
+Timeleg - first results

-The indicator for this survey is not applicable.
+Indicator for this survey is not applicable.

-3.1.2 Time lag - final results
+3.1.2.
+Timeleg - final results

-Time lag - final results is T + 43.167.
+Time lag - final results is T + 41,833.

 3.2.
-Punctuality

-3.2.1 Punctuality - delivery and publication

-Delivery and publication is 1.
+Punctuality There is no time lag between the actual dissemination of the data and the planned date when they were to be disseminated according to the Calendar of Statistical Data Issues.
+3.2.1.
+Punctuality - delivery and publication Delivery and publication is 1.